Ilya-Simkin/data-analysis-with-omdb-api/README.md

 ![alt text](https://github.com/Ilya-Simkin/data-analysis-with-omdb-api/blob/master/barplot1.PNG "barplot1")

 #### The connection
-* in this section we was looking for petters in the movies behavier by years
+* those 2 plots were our attempt to see petterns in movie behvier
-* those 2 plots were our attempt to see petterns in movie behvier *in the first scater plot we want to see if there is a connection between the movie length and the number of voters that responed to this movie
+* in the first scater plot we want to see if there is a connection between the movie length and the number of voters that responed to this movie
 ```{r scater1  }
 plot(strtoi(MoviesdataFrame$imdbVotes),strtoi(str_extract(MoviesdataFrame$Runtime,"[0-9]+")),main = "movie length vs number of movie responeses " , xlab = "number of Votes on that movie",ylab = "movie length in minuts")
 ```